StevenBtw/solvOR/README.md

 <summary><strong>A little bit of history..</strong></summary>
 I learned about solvers back in 2011, working with some great minds.
 I started writing python myself around 2018, always as a hobby, and in 2024 I got back into solvers for an energy management system (EMS) and wrote a few tools (simplex, milp, genetic) myself mainly to improve my understanding.

 Over time this toolbox got larger and larger, so I decided to publish it on GitHub so others can use it and improve it even further.
-Since I am learning Rust, I will eventually replace some performance critical operatons with a high performance Rust implementation.
+Since I am learning Rust, I will eventually replace some performance critical operations with a high performance Rust implementation.
 But since I work on this project (and others) in my spare time, what and when is uncertain.
 The name solvOR is a mix of solver(s) and OR (Operations Research).

 Disclaimer; I am not a professional software engineer, so there are probably some obvious improvements possible.
 If so let me know, or create a PR!